tehcnerd/spotify-player-widget/README.md

 when running the ```spotifyui.py``` for the first time, you might be redirected (or not) to the *redirect-url* (in our case its ```https://www.google.com```) and will be prompted to type in the same url in the CLI or the terminal, type the *redirect-url* you used in your Spotify Developer Application to verify the api call.

 Note : No need to do it after initialising it for the first time.
-It stored it in cache.
+Its stored in cache.